kevin-corey-s/content-moderation/README.md

 # content-moderation
-Detecting sensitive items like weapons in images in to help moderate content for users.
+Detecting sensitive items like weapons in images to help moderate content for users.